 Now you understand the mobility challenge: being able to access software and apps based in various clouds and having them communicate with each other easily no matter where you are or what device you’re using.

-And here’s the solution: Acumatica’s
+And here’s the solution: Acumatica’s Outlook Integration with CRM.
+Acumatica is a

 Having a platform that is specifically built to interact with the multi-cloud world will set your business up for success.
 Acumatica is working hard to ensure you have the